In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 The architecture of the churches, cathedrals, parishes, and missions of English and American heritage alone tell the story.
 I miss the days when I could read the stories of David and Jonathon, and Jesus and his 'twin' brother, Thomas, with innocence and certainty.
 It ended after noticing certain literary tactics being used in the King James, especially prevalent in The Book of Ruth.
 Didn't take long to notice Christmas lands at the winter solstice, Easter near the summer solstice.
 One celebrates the birth of the sun, the days now slightly longer instead of shorter.
 The other celebrates the rising of the sun, the days now at their longest, the nights their shortest.
 Maybe some things had to come first, a judiciary system before capitalism, religion before politics.
 Once one notices these things, there's no going back.

-The 1992 film, Orlando, written and directed by Sally Potter, displays the literary character, Orlando, living over four-hundred years of Earth's history without aging past bloom -- the year 1600 to present day.
+The 1992 film, Orlando, written and directed by Sally Potter, displays the literary character, Orlando, living over four-hundred years of Earth's history without aging past bloom.

 Orlando is the favorite lover of Elizabeth the first as the Queen reaches old age and death.
 He is given an estate by the Queen as she asks he never fades, never withers, never grows old.